lsoft/DpdtInject/README.md

 0. Child kernels (aka child clusters).
 0. Additional compile-time safety.
 0. Same performance on the platforms with no compilation at runtine.
+0. If you are writing a DLL (or nuget) you are free now to use Dpdt because no DI-container dependency will arise to your distribution.
 0. At last, it's very, very fast.

 More to come!